zsk612/tp/docs/UserGuide.md

     ```

 1. To use The Schwarzenegger, simply type a valid command into the terminal and press <kbd>Enter</kbd> to run the command.<br>
-    Example: Typing `help` command in Main Menu and pressing <kbd>Enter</kbd> will show you a list of available commands in Main Menu of The Schwarzenegger and their descriptions.
+    **Example**: Typing `help` command in Main Menu and pressing <kbd>Enter</kbd> will show you a list of available commands in Main Menu of The Schwarzenegger and their descriptions.
 1. Some example commands you can try:
+    - `help` : Shows all the available commands under Main Menu.
     - `profile` : Directs you to Profile Menu where you can add and manage your profile.
     - `diet` : Directs you to Diet Menu where you can add and manage your diet records.
     - `workout` : Directs you to Workout Menu where you can add and manage your workout records.